 Well, each video consists of a large amount of data.
 A simple one-minute video may store much more data than that of many high-quality photos.

 Thus, video bitrate is nothing but the amount of data your video sends out per second.
 This data transfer can be between your device and an online platform.
 In technical terms, bitrate indicates the amount of data your encoder needs to transfer video in one second.

 We can calculate bitrates in the following measures.
-Note that bits and byte are both different.
-In simple terms, 8 bits equal to 1 byte.
+Note that bits and bytes are both different.
+In simple terms, 8 bits equal 1 byte.

 Now that you know what bitrate means, let’s find out how it affects video quality.

 Of course, video bitrate can have a direct impact on your video quality.
 The video quality will be lower if the bitrate is lower.
 With a higher bitrate, you can upload a large number of video bits per second.
 Thus, it results in a higher quality video.

 Likewise, a higher bitrate will also increase the video file size.
 As a result, it will lead to slower export.

 What’s more, make sure you use the correct amount of bitrates.
 That’s because high bitrate can sometimes affect the hardware and waste the bandwidth.

 Now, you might be wondering – what bitrate should I stream at for better results?
 Worry not; we will address this query in the below section.

 Live video streaming usually takes more bandwidth as compared to uploading an already recorded video.
 In both cases, the upload speed depends on many factors.
 It includes the frame rate, resolution, encoding, video host site, etc.